-We intend to continue to take the following steps to mitigate the risk that the 3TG in our products finance or benefit armed groups in the Covered Countries:
+We intend to continue to take the following steps to improve the due diligence conducted to further mitigate the risk that the 3TG in our products finance or benefit armed groups in the Covered Countries:

-- Continue to increase our focus on suppliers representing the highest risk of providing products containing 3TG. - Continue to engage directly with suppliers and provide them information and training resources to attempt to increase the response rates and improve the content of the supplier survey responses. - Continue to engage with and review our relationships with suppliers not cooperating with our due diligence efforts or found to be providing us with components or materials containing 3TG from sources that support conflict in the Covered Countries, and take action, where necessary and appropriate, to comply with our conflict minerals policy statement. - Continue to participate in the Responsible Minerals Initiative in order to increase the number of smelters and refiners participating in the Responsible Minerals Assurance Process. - Continue to work with the OECD, our suppliers, and relevant trade associations to define and improve best practices and encourage responsible sourcing of 3TG.
+- Continue to include a conflict minerals flow-down clause in new or renewed supplier contracts. - Continue to increase our focus on suppliers representing the highest risk of providing products containing 3TG. - Continue to engage directly with suppliers and provide them information and training resources to attempt to increase the response rates and improve the content of the supplier survey responses. - Continue to engage with and review our relationships with suppliers not cooperating with our due diligence efforts or found to be providing us with components or materials containing 3TG from sources that support conflict in the Covered Countries, and take action, where necessary or appropriate, to comply with our conflict minerals policy statement. - Continue to participate in the Responsible Minerals Initiative in order to increase the number of smelters and refiners participating in the Responsible Minerals Assurance Process. - Continue to work with the OECD, our suppliers, and relevant trade associations to define and improve best practices and encourage responsible sourcing of 3TG.